UW-Hydro/VIC_sample_data/docs/FindleyLake.md

 # FindleyLake Sample Dataset

 ## Documentation
-For details on Findley Lake, explanation of how parameters were estimated, illustration of example simulations, and ideas for future improvements, see: [Preparation of VIC Parameters for Findley Lake.pdf](Preparation of VIC Parameters for Findley Lake.pdf)
+For details on Findley Lake, explanation of how parameters were estimated, illustration of example simulations, and ideas for future improvements, see: [Preparation of VIC Parameters for Findley Lake.pdf](Preparation of VIC Parameters for Findley Lake.pdf) and [FindleyLake.md](FindleyLake.md)

 ## Files